Klinefelter syndrome: Behavior and personality traits

 Compared to individuals with a typical number of chromosomes, males affected by Klinefelter syndrome may display behavioral differences.
 These are phenotypically displayed as higher levels of anxiety and depression, mood dysregulation, impaired social skills, emotional immaturity during childhood, and low frustration tolerance.
 These neurocognitive disabilities are most likely due to the presence of the extra X chromosome, as indicated by studies carried out on animal models carrying an extra X chromosome.

 In 1995, a scientific study evaluated the psychosocial adaptation of 39 adolescents with sex chromosome abnormalities.
 It demonstrated that children with XXY tend to be quiet, shy and undemanding; they are less self-confident, less active, and more helpful and obedient than other children their age.
-They may struggle in school and sports, meaning they may have more trouble "fitting in" with other kids.
+They may struggle in school and sports, meaning they may have more trouble "fitting in" with other children.

 As adults, they live lives similar to others without the condition; they have friends, families, and normal social relationships.
 Nonetheless, some individuals may experience social and emotional problems due to problems in childhood.
 Persons with XXY show a lower sex drive and low self-esteem, in most cases due to their feminine physical characteristics.